torsteins/inf102f18-mandatory2/hints/builddeps.md

-We can model the dependencies as a directed graph where there is an edge from package `y` to package `x` if `x` depends on `y`; in this graph, everything reachable by a search from the changed file will need to be recompiled, but the order is not arbitrary; we need to linearize the directed acyclic graph (see week41-02 in the [slides from lecture](https://mitt.uib.no/courses/12780/files/folder/lecturenotes)).
+We can model the dependencies as a directed graph where there is an edge from package `y` to package `x` if `x` depends on `y`; in this graph, everything reachable by a search from the changed file will need to be recompiled, but the order is not arbitrary: we need to linearize the directed acyclic graph (see week41-02 in the [slides from lecture](https://mitt.uib.no/courses/12780/files/folder/lecturenotes)).

 You also need to handle that vertices are not by default numbers, but rather represented as strings.
 You